 North East Lincolnshire and North Lincolnshire

 CatZero have worked closely with a number of agencies in both North and North East Lincolnshire and aare looking to run a number of programmes in the Grimsby / Cleethorpes / Immingham & Scunthorpe areas in 2017.
+Three programmes in Grimsby have already been confirmed.
 Click here for more details on programmes available south of the Humber.

 Hull & The East Riding of Yorkshire

 Work also continues north of the river with programmes delivered during 2016 as far north as Bridlington.
-Programme details are now being finalised for 2017 including a programme specifically for Lone Parents.
+Programme details are now being finalised for 2017 with four programmes confirmed, two in Hull, one in Beverley and one specifically for Lone Parents.
 Click here to find about more about what is happening on the North Bank.

 Supporting the Ex Military

 Talks are taking place with the JCP to provide programmes in Doncaster for ex offenders who have been out of work since leaving the prison system.
-News about these programmes should be available towards the end of January / early February 2017.
+News about these programmes should be available towards the end of April 2017.
 Check back soon.

 CatZero have continued to work with a range of schools across the Humber Sub Region.
 For further information about programmes and opportunities around the Humber click here.